 After telling the Chicago Tribune that he had a new album on the way, then swiftly retracting the comment on Twitter a few hours later, Chance The Rapper has released an EP's worth of new songs anyway.
 "I Might Need Security," "Work Out," "Wala Cam," and "65th & Ingleside" came out separately on Wednesday evening, and they mostly hit familiar notes.

 "I Might Need Security" samples a Jamie Foxx bit—"fuck you, fuck you, fuck you" in falsetto—but it's more confrontational than comic.
-Chance calls for the resignation of loathed Chicago mayor Rahm Emanuel, reminds everyone that he purchased Chicagoist, but concludes, bizarrely, that the real antagonists are kids on Twitter: "My enemy lives in his mother's basement."
+Chance calls for the resignation of loathed Chicago mayor Rahm Emanuel, tells everyone that he purchased Chicagoist (which we'll have to discuss at some point), but concludes, bizarrely, that the real antagonists are kids on Twitter: "My enemy lives in his mother's basement."

 He's more upbeat on "Work Out," picking up the thread he dangled out on Coloring Book.
 It's a mom-pleasing song, ready to be played at church without being cleaned up: "But I must confess, I must confess / For every single ex, I want the best / I really wish you nothing but success / I know it's gonna work out."